 Taking Baby Steps: The Secret to Accomplishing Goals

 My fellow travelers, as we climb the staircase of achievement, I must share a secret with you: the power of taking baby steps.
 Each step, no matter how small, is an action toward your goals.
 Begin by breaking down your goal into manageable tasks.
-These smaller steps create the momentum to keep you moving forward.
+By dividing your journey into smaller steps, you can reach your goals faster and build steady momentum to keep you moving forward.

 Can you imagine trying to climb from the ground floor to the second floor without steps?
 It feels silly to even think about it.
 Why then do we try to leap ahead to the end result of a goal without taking each step?